Apply your heart to instruction, and your ears to the words of knowledge. Proverbs 23:12

 For the Chief Musician.
 To the tune of “Do Not Destroy.”
 A poem by David.

-1 Do you indeed speak righteously, silent ones?
+1 Do you indeed speak righteousness, silent ones?

 Do you judge blamelessly, you sons of men?

-2 No, in your heart you plot injustice.
+2 No, in your heart you plot wickedness.

-With your hands, you measure out violence on the earth.
+You measure out the violence of your hands on the earth.

 3 The wicked go astray from the womb.